rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Path to the log file including file name.
-The path is relative to the platform specific application root or start if from &lsquo;/&rsquo; if you wish to store elsewhere (&lsquo;/mnt/sdcard/myapp.log&rsquo;).
-Default file path is Config.xml</p>
+Path to the log file including file name.
+The path is relative to the platform specific application root or start if from '/' if you wish to store elsewhere ('/mnt/sdcard/myapp.log').
+Default file path is Config.xml
 ####Params
 <p><strong>Default:</strong> rholog.txt</p>
 ####Access